Printed on 6/29/2026

 Disclaimer: This tool is for educational and informational purposes only.
 It is not a substitute for professional medical advice, diagnosis, or treatment.
 Always consult a qualified healthcare provider with questions about your health.

-Calculate your ideal body weight using multiple formulas (Devine, Robinson, Miller, Hamwi).
-Find a healthy weight range based on your height and sex.
+Calculate ideal body weight (IBW) using Devine, Robinson, Miller, and Hamwi formulas.
+Find a practical healthy weight range by height and sex.